Bourkekev/ms3-your-recipe-hub/README.md

 ### Database Schema

 Based on the functionality required and the data to be stored, I created my database structure.
+The Recipe and Categories documents (or tables) would have fields of the same name, so a recipe can be saved to a course type and a category.

 ![Schema](README_resources/recipe-app-DB-diagram.png)